Orwell Astronomical Society (Ipswich)

 After a gap of almost a decade since the last maintenance on the periscopes, on 03 July 2024, Martin Cook and Neil Morley removed the top periscope for cleaning.
 On initial inspection, they found the OG to be covered with dirt and grime.
 It seemed that the glass cover at the end of the tube, fitted by Martin in 1985, was not fully effective in preventing the ingress of dirt, and that the situation could be improved by the addition of a gasket to ensure a good seal: at the time of writing, this possibility remains under consideration.

 Following cleaning of the brass housing, reassembly proved to be a lot easier, although great care was required as the fit is tight!
 Previous attempts, possibly using greater force, might have caused the small chips at the edges of the OG lenses (fortunately, these don't affect performance).
 Neil and Martin adopted the technique of taking a clean lens wipe and tapping it gently around the circumference of the OG to push the latter downwards inside its housing.
 A small amount of pressure on the outside of the housing helped.
-The housing for the OG is a friction fig inside the periscope tube.
+The housing for the OG is a friction fit inside the periscope tube.
 There is no mechanical stop inside the latter to locate the housing: instead the housing must be pushed down carefully until it sits at the correct depth.
 To that end, Martin fabricated a wooden "ramrod" with a depth marker at 343 mm, and used it to locate the housing correctly.
+Figure 42 shows the OG refitted after cleaning, and figure 43 the ramrod in use.

 The periscope was refitted on 10 July.